yxhong-tw/Linux-Operating-System-Project-3/README.md

 # Linux-Operating-System-Project-3
-The third project of the Linux Operating System course.
+The third project of Linux Operating System course at NCU.

 ## How to use?
 You can compile `cpu_id.c`, `cpu_bound.c` or `io_bound.c` with below command: